Nightmare disorder: Treatment

-Imagery rehearsal therapy has been shown as efficient to treat nightmare disorder in PTSD as well as in non PTSD populations.
+Imagery rehearsal therapy is a cognitive behavioral therapy where the patient rescripts the nightmare in any way they choose and then practices the new dream they choose to have using imagery.
+It has been shown as efficient to treat nightmare disorder in PTSD as well as in non PTSD populations.
 In this treatment, the person has to write a new scenario of the nightmare with positive images that will be rehearsed during 10 to 20 minutes per day, in order to change the negative content of the nightmare.
 Cognitive behavioral therapy for insomnia (CBT-I) is also efficient to treat nightmares in the PTSD population.
 This method aims to change sleep habits with a clinician's help and the use of tools such as a sleep diary.
+Although many studies have been done in which positive results were recorded, there are few studies in which results were inconclusive or had a delayed effect.

 Exposure, relaxation and rescripting therapy is used to treat PTSD-related nightmares.
 This intervention combines Imagery Rehearsal Therapy with exposure and relaxation techniques.
-The main objective is to work on the trauma-related themes of nightmares.
+The main objective is to work on changing maladjusted sleep habits and the trauma-related themes of nightmares.

 Research has been undertaken to investigate if sufferers of nightmares could benefit from the ability to be aware that they are indeed dreaming, a process known as lucid dreaming.
 The Lucid Dreaming Therapy is a specific method of the Imagery Rehearsal Therapy.
-The dreamer is conscious during his dream and can modulate it.
+The dreamer is conscious during their dream and can modulate it.
 Consequently, anxiety decreases, controllability increases, expectations change, which will impact the frequency of nightmares.
 Several studies have shown significant results with the lucid dreaming therapy.
 Two studies indicate a decrease of the nightmare frequency after only 12 weeks and one study shows, in 80% of the cases, a total disappearance of the nightmares after one year.
 Although these studies showed the efficacy of this therapy in the reduction of nightmare frequency on patients from the general population, so far evidence for this treatment is still weak.

 Systematic Desensitization, using graduated exposure, has been shown to be efficient to treat chronic nightmares.
-The person has to face the frightening elements of nightmares in a gradually way, from the less to the most stressful.
+The person has to face the frightening elements of nightmares in a gradual way, from least to most stressful.
 When the person starts to feel unsecure, she has to manage the stress by applying a relaxation technique.